apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 Network Example for Advanced Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Advanced networking mode is most common to have (at least) two physical interfaces per hypervior-host.
+In the Advanced networking mode, it is most common to have (at least) two physical interfaces per hypervior-host.
 We will use the interface eth0 linked to the bridge 'cloudbr0' using the untagged (native) VLAN for hypervisor management.
 Additionally we configure the second interface for usage with the bridge 'cloudbr1' for public and guest traffic.
 This time there are no VLANs applied by us - CloudStack will add the VLANs as required during actual use.